WhiteeRabbit/Google_Dorking_Script/README.md

   <p>❗ This tool is for educational and testing purposes only.</p>
 </div>

+# 🎯 Features

+- 🔍 Perform automated Google Dorking queries
+- 📄 Save results to a text file
+- 📦 Simple CLI interface
+- 🛠️ Easy to customize and extend

 <h1>🚀 How to Use This Tool</h1>
 <p>Before running the script, make sure Python is installed on your system.</p>